Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 This cell displays the date that the pay run was un-closed.
 This cell is uneditable and is included for audit purposes.

-Unlock - Select the button in this column to unlock a previously locked payroll so that it can be modified or calculated.
+Unlock - Click the button in this column to unlock a previously locked payroll.
 Payrolls may need to be unlocked in cases where multiple users have access the payroll, but where one user has locked the payroll for a period of time.
-This button is greyed out if the payroll has not yet been locked.
+This button becomes unavailable if the payroll has not yet been locked.

 This cell shows the name of the last user to edit the row for the pay run (i.e. the user who was active when the payroll row was edited).
 This cell is uneditable and is included for audit purposes.